OPINION | LITVAK AFFAIRS | ANTISEMITISM | VILNIUS | CHRISTIAN-JEWISH RELATIONS

 The office of Rabbi Elchonon Baron today released Rabbi Baron’s letter to the conference organizers, noting plans for a peaceful protest outside the event.

 The use of the Hebrew name alone on top (translation: “Together in Jesus”) in the title serves, at once, to (a) obfuscate the content, and (b) sound like any good old wholesome Jewish organization down the block.
 But deception is neither a Christian nor a Jewish virtue, a deception compounded by (c) abuse of the term “theology” to mask crass and underhanded missionary activity.
-But the last line is revealing, including the two juxtaposed words Jesus and — Mission (as in “Mission to the Jews”).
+But the last line is revealing, including the two juxtaposed words “Jesus” and — “Mission” (as in “Mission to the Jews”).
+No more need be said.

 Happily, there are no serious Lithuanian theologians among the speakers.
 Serious theologians would not touch this with a bargepole.
 If this were verily a theology conference, there would be some bona fide rabbis and Jewish theologians invited to explain the view that Judaism ipso facto believes in the future messiah to come rather than one who came.
 But when artful propaganda is dressed up as academia, as we know from so many Holocaust conferences in Vilnius, the genuine “other opinion” is nowhere to be found, not on the program, not in the conference hall.

 Lithuanian Jews have been shocked to see among the speakers two leading Lithuanian intellectuals who have made for themselves prominent careers, with many genuine significant accomplishments, in the realm of Jewish affairs.
 There are Vilnius University’s leading professor in Judaic studies, Prof. Dr. Jurgita Verbickienė, and master educator and author Vytautas Toleikis.
 To be sure, both eminent scholars have had their “scrapes” over Jewish issues.
 Toleikis, in a secret Facebook forum, once accused the editor of Defending History of being a Russian Jewish lackey who uses his black arts powers to hypnotize Lithuania’s Jewish community on matters of Holocaust history and antisemitism (for the “sins” of defending Fania Brantovsky and Rachel Margolis, and protesting city-center neo-Nazi marches).
-By contrast, Verbickienė, a member of the recent state Working Group convened to decide the fate of the Old Vilna Jewish Cemetery, very publicly made clear to Lithuanian television news just a few months ago that the legacy of the basketball games and rock concerts of her Soviet youth were just as important to commemorate as the five hundred year old cemetery, which would be forever defiled if the Soviet dump in its center is restored to a conference and memorial center with seating for thousands (as recommended by her Working Group).
-Will the Hebrew-named “United in Jesus” movement coming to town publicly protest plans to desecrate and defile the Old Vilnius Jewish Cemetery?
+By contrast, Verbickienė, a member of the recent state Working Group convened to decide the fate of the Old Vilna Jewish Cemetery, very publicly made clear to Lithuanian television news just a few months ago that the legacy of the basketball games and rock concerts of her Soviet youth were just as important to commemorate as the five hundred year old cemetery, still home to thousands of intact human remains, which would be forever defiled if the Soviet dump in its center is restored to a conference and memorial center with seating for thousands (as recommended by her Working Group).
+As a matter of interest, will the Hebrew-named “United in Jesus” movement coming to town publicly protest plans to desecrate and defile the Old Vilnius Jewish Cemetery?